 When should I get tested for coronavirus in Berlin?

-In light of the current situation and in line with changes to criteria from the Robert Koch Institute (RKI), the Senate Department for Health recommends that you be evaluated if you have even mild symptoms, such as a cough or a sore throat.
+In light of the current partial lockdown and in line with changes to criteria from the Robert Koch Institute (RKI), the Senate Department for Health recommends that you be evaluated if you have even mild symptoms, such as a cough or a sore throat.
 Even in such cases, getting a corona test makes sense.
 In addition, it is recommended that you get tested if …

 - … you show symptoms typical of COVID-19, or any other symptoms compatible with acute respiratory diseases